What are we missing? Is there a key link we skipped, or a part of the story we got wrong?

 Let us know — we’re counting on you to help Encyclo get better.

 The site was announced in September 2009 as the Bay Area News Project and launched in May 2010 as the Bay Citizen.
-In March 2012, the site merged with the nonprofit Center for Investigative Reporting, which runs the state news site California Watch.
+In March 2012, the site merged with the nonprofit Center for Investigative Reporting, which also ran the state news site California Watch.
+In 2013, CIR ceased The Bay Citizen as a brand, merging its work under the CIR banner.

-The Bay Citizen runs under the banner of CIR, and the combined organization had a staff of 70 and a budget of $10.5 million in 2012.
+The combined organization had a staff of 70 and a budget of $10.5 million in 2012.
 At the time of the merger, the Bay Citizen itself had a full-time staff of about 30.

 Its partnership with the University of California, Berkeley, drew concern that it would exploit college students for free labor, though that arrangement was later clarified to consist of paid internships as well as a joint “test kitchen” for journalism innovation.